Here you can find information on Nottingham's Fuel Poverty Strategy

 - Maximise household income

 Looking to the future, our strategy will examine links between fuel-poverty, indoor air-quality and summer overheating.
-Below are examples of our innovative thinking:

 - Nottingham first to adopt revolutionary housing approach

-- Innovative technology enables more homes to connect to Nottingham’s district heating network
+- Innovative technology enables more homes to connect to Nottingham’s District Heating Network

 Find out more about the agencies in Nottingham working to tackle fuel poverty and how they can help local households.

-Click here to find out if you can Cut the cost of keeping warm this winter
+Click here to find out if you can, cut the cost of keeping warm this winter

 Further Information